 Failure to provide sufficient bandwidth for all Internet activities may compromise the quality of service of the MiVoice Border Gateway.

-The bandwidth figures for a single device are provided in 18Error!
-Not a valid bookmark self-reference. on page 18.
+The bandwidth figures for a single device are provided in Bandwidth Requirements for the Remote Site.
 For multiple devices, follow the procedure below.

 Assumptions: